-If you're training your bougainvillea to grow vertically, you will need to use a support of tie it with plastic wire.
+If you're training your bougainvillea to grow vertically, you will need to use support: tie it with plastic wire.
 Plastic should be used in this instance because the branches of the vining plant can easily snap.
-Also tie them loosely in this type of situation.
+Tie them loosely in this type of situation.

 Propagation From Cuttings

 Unless you want a different type, once you get your first bougainvillea established there should be no reason to have to acquire another one, as they are easily propagated via cuttings.

 The cutting should be taken from a plant that has had a minimum of about three months of growth.
 Any sooner and it will be too young, and if it's a lot later, it would be a tough, gnarled piece that may not do well.
 Somewhere in the three- to five-month age range of the plant should suffice to get the best results.